 The lesson is that while it is admirable for brands to invest time and effort in corporate social responsibility, increasingly those public messages need to be backed up by meaningful action in their own workplaces.

 Closer to home, in the AFL, Collingwood is facing this issue after the “Do Better” report found there was systemic racism at Australia’s biggest sporting club.
-The issue was not helped by a ham-fisted response to the findings by the president Eddie McGuire who has since stepped down.
+The issue was not helped by a ham-fisted response to the findings by president Eddie McGuire who has since stepped down.

 The club’s biggest sponsor, Insurance Group Australia, said it was disappointed by the report and expected the club to act quickly on the findings.